MLeClair97/learning-journey/week-01-foundations/customer-service-agent/README.md

 - Escalated unknown issues appropriately: ✅

 ## Screenshots
-- `workflow-design.png` - Flowise canvas view
+- `week-01-foundations/customer-service-agent/Workflow Screenshot 2025-06-30.png` - Flowise canvas view
-- `conversation-test.png` - Sample conversation
+- `week-01-foundations/customer-service-agent/Chat Sample Screenshot 2025-06-30.png` - Sample conversation

 ## Lessons Learned
 - I was trying to update the personality of the chatbot but I coulsn't find the system message on the ChatOpen API node.
 Then I found that the system message is associated with the conversation chain node, which makes sense now.